dirkpetersen/slurm-gui/README.md

-# slurm-gui, get easier access to slurm
+# slurm-gui, Slurm made easy !

 **GUI/TUI frontends to squeue, sbatch and srun using the fabulous textual TUI framework**

 Simply run `tsqueue` on a node where slurm is installed to get a list of slurm jobs (tsbatch and tsrun are coming...)